stuartwillis/poolparty/README.md

 > samtools

 It may complain about libraries, which sometimes occurs because R 4+ requires openssl 1.1, but samtools expects a different version.
 If a library can't be found, try linking a similar library in it's place.
+Otherwise ignore this step.

 > ls ~/miniconda3/envs/poolparty_R4_env/lib/